mit-han-lab/inter-operator-scheduler/README.md

 Model: nasnet       | Optimization: TVM-AutoTune    | Batchsize: 1  | Optimization cost: 28 sec   | Latency: 14.67 ms
 Model: squeezenet   | Optimization: TVM-AutoTune    | Batchsize: 1  | Optimization cost: 13 sec   | Latency: 0.75 ms
 ```
+(The `Optimization cost` shown in the output is the time used to compile the network and measure latency, which does not include the time for auto-tuning, because we the pre-tuned configs are used.
+It takes about 26 hours on a 8-V100 server to tune the four networks.)